shapeable/prototype-adpq/README.md

 #### R. Deployed their software in an open source container

 #### S. Provided sufficient documentation to install and run their prototype on another machine

+The README.md file written in the repository contains complete instructions for deploying and running the prototype on any computer.
+The instructions are divided by front end and back end requirements.

 #### T. Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge